kinopee0219/capstone/report.md

 ---
 ### <u>#1.
 Definition</u>
 #### 1-1.
 Project Overview:
 In this proposal, in order to verify how useful CNN is to solve time-series prediction problem, RNN, LSTM, and CNN+LSTM are build on stock datasets of Google obtained at [kaggle](https://www.kaggle.com/borismarjanovic/price-volume-data-for-all-us-stocks-etfs).
-As you know, CNN is mainly used in the field of Image Recognition so far.
+As you know, CNN has been mainly used in the field of Image Recognition so far.
 CNN, however, has recently been said to be a valid method to solve time-series forecasting problem. [*1](https://www.researchgate.net/publication/328445708_CNNPred_CNN-based_stock_market_prediction_using_several_data_sources) [,2](https://www.ai-gakkai.or.jp/jsai2017/webprogram/2017/pdf/1112.pdf).
-In order to show that RNN, LSTM, and CNN+LSTM models are build on the google stock datasets and their score on the test datasets are compared with benchmark score of RNN, which is often used for time-series data, with MSE.
+In order to show that, RNN, LSTM, and CNN+LSTM models are build on the google stock datasets and their score on the test datasets are compared with benchmark score of RNN, which is often used for time-series data, with MSE.

 #### 1-2.
 Problem Statement:
 In this proposal, usability of deep learning, especially CNN as an feature extractor, is verified.
 Although CNN is known to be valid in the field of Image Recognition, few use-case of CNN are applied to finance problem, such as stock price predictions.
 This is because a lot of Algorithm Trading has employed technical index so far.
 These index, however, are commonly used and developed by humans.
 So, it can be said that there is some room to improve Trading Algorithm.
 In this context, applying CNN to the finance problem and validation of its usefulness is meaningful as CNN has high potential to recognize patterns in given dataset and computational power has advanced so far.
-In order to valid the usefulness of LSTM and CNN+LSTM are compared to the stock price predictions with metrics MSE.
+In order to valid the usefulness of CNN, LSTM and CNN+LSTM are compared to the stock price predictions with metrics MSE.
 In addition to this, RNN is set as base-models.
 By comparing the four models with MSE, the usefulness of CNN are verified in the stock price problem.

 #### 1-3.
 Metrics:
 As mentioned above, MSE is evaluation metrics.
 Needless to say, less MSE is better for stock price prediction.
 The reasons of employing MSE in this problem are the followings.